kuldeepmehra27/ddev/ddev-drupal.md

 To migrate existing drupal project follow below steps:

 - Copy your existing Drupal project into a new directory on your local machine or navigate to your existing drupal project or clone repo .
-This directory will be the root directory for your DDEV project.
-- Open a terminal window and navigate to the root directory of your DDEV project.
+This directory will be the root directory for your DDEV project than Open a terminal window and navigate to the root directory of your DDEV project.
 - Run the ddev config command to generate a new configuration file for your project.
 You will be prompted to answer a series of questions about your project, including the project name, web server type, and PHP version.

   Example: **ddev config**